aristanetworks/avd-workshops/workshops/git.md

 #### Initialize directory as a Git repository

-Next we initialize the current directory `/home/coder/project/labfiles/samplefiles/` as a repository (repo).
+Next we initialize the current directory `/home/coder/project/labfiles/samplefiles/` as a repository.

 ``` bash
 git init
 ```

-Notice your cli prompt changed.
+Notice your CLI prompt changed.

 The directory is now initialized as a Git repository and the following hidden sub-directory `/home/coder/project/labfiles/samplefiles/.git/` was created.
 It holds version control information for your repository.